BAkinmarin/the-cleaning-hack-calculator/README.md

 ## Acknowledgements

 ### Alan Bushell
-> My mentor in the CI who provided me with great feedback and guidance at the inception of this project.
+> My mentor who provided me with great feedback and guidance at the inception of this project, helping to keep at the forefront the requirements for a successful project.

-### External Community
+### Code Community
->
+> Other software developers who gave feedback on their experience whilst interacting with The cleaning Hack Calculator.